Easy Pineapple Upside-Down Cake

 Once your cake looks done, make sure you can press on the center and it springs back a bit before you remove it from the oven (or just use the toothpick trick.
 Insert a toothpick in the center, if it comes out clean your cake is done).

-Once you remove the cake from the oven, let it sit in the pan for 10 minutes, and then invert the cake onto your surface of choice.
+Now all that’s left to do is remove the cake from the oven, let it sit in the pan for 10 minutes, and then invert the cake onto your surface of choice.

-PRO TIP: A cutting board is a perfect thing to serve this cake on if you don’t have a tray or cake holder big enough.
-I just go with the cutting board because it is sturdy enough for transport.
+Pro Tip: A cutting board is a perfect thing to serve this cake on if you don’t have a tray or cake holder big enough.
+I just go with the cutting board because it is sturdy enough for transport

 While this cake is delicious on its own, consider serving it with a dollop of freshly whipped cream or a scoop of vanilla ice cream to take it to the next level.
 The contrast of the cold creaminess against the warm cake is delightful.